usnistgov/pfhub/submit_a_new_code.md

   1. Input files for at least one of the [benchmark problems]({{
      site.baseurl }}/#benchmarks) are publicly available.

-  2. The program used to run the input files is readily available to other researchers.
+  2. The program used to run the input files is available to other researchers with an appropriate license agreement.

   3. The program is distributed with documentation to help new users install the software and come up to speed on its use for solving